eastgenomics/eggd_mosdepth_plots/Readme.md

 ## What does this app output?
 This app outputs a HTML report containing coverage plots of the  regions contained in the input distribution file.
+If no naming prefix is specified, the out report will be named "dist.html".

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see